AUB-Agentic-UPF/multi-agent-modular-upf/README.md

 # Multi-Agent Modular UPF Control Framework (Evaluation)

-This project runs a multi-agent pipeline that translates an operator intent into:
+This framework implements a multi-agent pipeline that translates high-level operator intent into:

-1. a functional requirements (FR) and non-functional requirements (NFR) via the Intent Handling Function (IHF), also referred to as the Intent Handler,
+1. functional requirements (FR) and non-functional requirements (NFR) extracted via the Intent Handling Function (IHF), also referred to as the Intent Handler,
 2. PCC rules via the Policy Creator,
 3. a selected module chain + profiles via the Selector,
-4. PFCP-structured rules via the Configurator,
+4. PFCP-inspired data-plane rules (PDR/FAR/QER/URR structures)
 5. a deployment plan via the Executor,
-6. Checks compliance with the requirements via the Monitor.
+6. validates compliance with FR/NFR requirements via the Monitor.

 The default `main.py` script runs a fixed set of intents for evaluation and prints each agent’s JSON output plus upstream metrics (time + token usage).

+Each agent operates as an independent decision module with structured JSON interfaces, enabling traceability across the intent-to-deployment pipeline.

 ---